 Support: Support has many meanings.
 It can be in the practical sense of the word, like having someone to help with homework.
 But it also often means something along the lines of moral support.
 Again, sometimes simply having a consistent presence around helps a great deal.

 Caretaking: Siblings who have gone through a divorce often mention another sibling serving as a caretaker or protector as a benefit of not having split custody.
-Older siblings often help younger ones understand what’s going on or even shield them from some of the less-than-pleasant realities.
+Older siblings frequently help younger ones understand what’s going on or even shield them from less-than-pleasant realities.

 For these reasons, as well as others, the court is generally reluctant to separate siblings in divorce.
 That doesn’t mean, however, that split custody doesn’t happen sometimes.

-Because the courts usually view keeping siblings together after divorce as in the children’s best interest, split custody is rare.
+Because the courts usually view keeping siblings together after divorce as in the children’s best interest, it rarely orders split custody.
 A judge typically won’t separate siblings simply because it suits one parent or the other.